 His true passion is in the realm of professional development and leadership by taking continuing educational classes and sharing the knowledge with his colleagues and continuing to be a student in the industry.

 Andrew Lanning started his career in the computer and electronics field in 1982 beginning with COBOL, FORTRAN, and ASSEMBLER programming languages.
-He continued with electronic systems training as a missile technician in the United States Navy from 1985-1993, during which time he earned a combat-action ribbon for duties performed in the Persian Gulf.
+He continued his electronics career as a radar and missile weapons technician in the United States Navy earning a combat action ribbon in 1988 during Operation Praying Mantis in the Persian Gulf.
+After the Navy, he joined the electronic security industry in 1994 and Co-Founded Integrated Security Technologies with his wife Christine in Honolulu Hawaii, in May of 1998.

-Christopher Peckham is currently the Chief Operating Officer of Building Intelligence Inc., where he is responsible for operations including software development, project management, and customer deployments.
+Christopher Peckham is currently the Chief Operating Officer of Ollivier Corporation, where he is responsible for operations including software development, project management, and customer deployments.

 Previously he served as the Senior Vice President, CTO and Special Projects at Kratos Public Safety & Security Solution, Inc. In his capacity as the CTO, he led efforts on complex projects and programs and was the primary driver of the technology efforts that maintained the company's innovations in emerging trends.
 He served as CIO of Henry Bros.
 Electronics at the time of its acquisition by Kratos.
 Previous to that, he was Director of Operations for SunGard Higher Education.